oguru/DnD-AI/Items etc/Celestial Deities.md

 - Radiates authority and fairness

 **Divine Enhancement: Smite of Justice**
-- Your weapon attacks and damaging spells deal an additional 2d8 radiant damage
+- Your weapon attacks and damaging spells deal an additional 2d8 radiant damage evenly split between targets (round up)
 - This damage increases to 4d8 against creatures that have harmed innocents or broken sacred oaths

 **What Tyr Values:**